COVID-19 and the safety of our visitors

 Do you offer North American Reciprocal Membership (NARM) benefits?

-Can I bring pets along on the tour?
+Can I bring pets to the Museum?

 Only service animals are allowed at The Neon Museum.
 Under the ADA, a service animal is defined as an animal that has been individually trained to do work or perform tasks for an individual with a disability.
 The task(s) performed by the animal must be directly related to the person's disability.